The young brownie king, Boroden, confronts the arrogant elf king, Midhir

 ‘Do not forget that your forefather Peladach stole away Lady Frenudin who was to be my bride.
 A mere brownie slave, he forced her secretly to wed him leaving her a shameful outcast in the eyes of her sídhe kin.
 He wanted her land in Velmoran for his own beggarly kind.
 I still have no recompense for that, and I must ask it from you.’

 Boroden lowered his head, unable to contain his disgust at Midhir’s lies.
 The tales of Peladach in which he was a hero good and just could not be wrong.

 Quentillian stepped forward.
-The stout brownie with oversized ears and grey sideburns emerging from beneath his cap of maroon velvet looked out of place amongst the lithe figures of the sídhe courtiers.
+The stout brownie with oversized ears and grey sideburns emerging from beneath his cap of maroon velvet looked out of place amongst the lithe figures of the sídhe.
 ‘What do you want of us?’

 Midhir let his attention rest on the reflections cast upon the ceiling by the purling water.
-‘Since Frenudin was taken from me, I shall take one of her descendants for a wife.’
+‘Since Frenudin got taken from me, I shall take one of her descendants for a wife.’

-Boroden noticed that Leon looked uneasy as if he was hiding something from Midhir.
+Boroden noticed that Leon looked uneasy as if he hid something from Midhir.

 ‘That’s impossible.
 Though my family line is descended from Frenudin, my sister is dead and I have no daughter,’ Leon said.